ItsJor/jenkins-pipeline/README.md

     2. Add the ssh key to github \
         `Github -> Settings -> SSH and GPG keys -> New SSH key`
-- Store the keys in Jenkins credentials
+- Store the keys in Jenkins credentials as "SSH Username with private key"
+- Use SSH_KEY for credential id if no code changes needed
+- Username will be git
+- Private key is the content of the cat command

+##